Skills in Detail

 A Goomba enchanter is sneaking along behind their Boo ally; their friend is able to fly and turn invisible, and not wanting to get left behind, the Goomba decides they should too.

-They decide to be conservative and pay 6 FP for two of their Magic dice.
+They decide to be conservative and pay 6 FP for two of their Magic dice and their full 3 Spirit.

-Ordinarily it would cost 2 FP to turn invisible for a turn, and 2 FP for each turn after that; but because they've already spent 6 FP, they're already covered for as long as the enchantment lasts!
+Ordinarily it would cost 2 FP to turn invisible for a turn, and 2 FP for each turn after that; but because they've already spent 6 FP, they're already covered for the first three turns!Curses

 Similarly, Magic can be used to temporarily neutralise the target's qualities and other Personal Traits.